 Get down to street level

-Slap bang in the city center, the bohemian neighborhood known as the Northern Quarter is packed with trendy bars and independent boutiques guaranteed to satisfy every customer.
+The bohemian neighborhood known as the Northern Quarter is packed with trendy bars and boutiques guaranteed to satisfy every customer.
 The main pursuits here are eating, drinking (both coffee and something stronger after dark), and vintage shopping.
-It’s no biggie if you get lost within its winding streets; the redbrick alleys are full of old and grand warehouses to discover (long before it became hip and happening, it was a place for mill workers and textile weavers to put in some hard work).

 © Alastair Wallace / Shutterstock.com